Koltt09/Web-scrapper/README.md

 # Web-scrapper
-A web scrapping bot that takes the headers of the webpage
+A simple web scrapping bot that takes the headers of the webpage